Close Menu

 9. Veggie Juice

 Drinking a glass of vegetable juice made from carrots, spinach, onions, broccoli, and kale is among the most efficient natural treatments.
-Vegetables' nutrition and 1anti-inflammatory properties aid in reducing the scorching and agonizing hernia-related sensations.
+Vegetables’ nutrition and anti-inflammatory properties aid in reducing the scorching and agonizing hernia-related sensations.

 10. Try Yoga To Reduce Stress

 Another major factor that contributes to the formation of hernia is stress.
 Excessive stress can put more strain on your metabolism as a whole.
-Some stress-reducing activities include yoga, meditation, massage, and the use of essential oils and 2aromatherapy.
+Some stress-reducing activities include yoga, meditation, massage, and the use of essential oils and aromatherapy.
 Evidently, the following yoga asanas can provide relief-

 1. Uttanpadasana